Hill Forts of Rajasthan

+The Hill Forts of Rajasthan are a group of six historic forts located across Rajasthan state in northwestern India.
+They have been clustered as a series and designated as a UNESCO World Heritage Site in 2013.
+The hill forts series include—Chittor Fort at Chittorgarh, Kumbhalgarh Fort at Rajsamand, Ranthambore Fort at Sawai Madhopur, Gagron Fort at Jhalawar, Amer Fort at Jaipur and Jaisalmer Fort at Jaisalmer.

-The North Western Indian State of Rajasthan has over one hundred fortifications on hills and mountainous terrain.
-Six Hill Forts of Rajasthan, spread across Rajasthan state in northern India, have been clustered as a series and designated UNESCO World Heritage Site.
-The ‘Hill Forts of Rajasthan’ was initially submitted to the UNESCO as a serial property formed by five Rajput forts in the Aravalli Range, and were built and enhanced between the 5th and 18th centuries CE by several Rajput kings of different kingdoms.
-The UNESCO series has been increased to six forts.
-They consist of:
+Rajasthan has over one hundred fortifications on hills and mountainous terrain.
+The "Hill Forts of Rajasthan" was initially submitted to the UNESCO as a serial property formed by five Rajput forts in the Aravalli Range and were built and enhanced between the 5th and 18th centuries CE by several Rajput kings of different kingdoms.
+The Mehrangarh Fort at Jodhpur, is a hill fort but is not recognised by UNESCO as a heritage site.
+Some of these forts have defensive fortification wall up to 20 km long, still surviving urban centers and still in use water harvesting mechanism.